 The OCCQ is currently staffed by full-time Indonesian veterinarians with a local medical doctor on call.
-The Center currently employs over 130 local staff and takes care of 340 orangutan orphans, all of whom eventually will be released into the wild.
-OCCQ’s current facilities include an operating room, X-ray room, medical laboratory, library, living quarters for veterinary staff as well as a separate quarantine complex.
+The Center currently employs over 130 local staff and takes care of 330 orangutan orphans, all of whom will be eventually released into the wild.
+OCCQ’s current facilities include an operating room, X-ray department, medical laboratory, library, living quarters for veterinary staff as well as a separate quarantine complex.

 The OCCQ is located within 80 hectares of relict primary peatswamp forest where orangutan orphans are released daily.
 This forest provides a type of “halfway house” where orphans can learn locomotory and nest-building skills as well as foraging techniques.
 Within the forest are small wooden facilities that allow some of the orangutans and their caregivers to sleep in the forest at night.

 Seed & Sapling Collection

 Thanks to your donations we have raised 23.72% of our total from 126 donors